eclipse-iofog/iofog.org/content/docs/2/reference-iofogctl/reference-application.md

       # This will create a mapping between the port 80 of the microservice container and the port 5000 of the agent
       - internal: 80
         external: 5000
+        public: 5001 # This will create a HTTP proxy tunnel between the port 5001 on the default router, and the port 5000 on the Agent
+        host: default-router # Target for the public port (use Agent name, defaults to `default-router`)
+        protocol: http # Protocol for the proxy tunnel (Either tcp or http, defaults to http)
     commands:
       # This will result in the container being started as `docker run <image> <options> dbhost localhost:27017`
       - 'dbhost'